 The iTouchless EZ Faucet uses four AA batteries, which should make the install easier.
 Overall, it’s not the most elegant solution, but it is the cheapest.

-iTouchless EZF003C EZ PRO Automatic Sensor Faucet Adapter for Bathroom, Kitchen Sink, also use as Cat Fountain and Pet Water Dispenser, Chrome Silver
+iTouchless Automatic Bathroom Sink Faucet, Touchless Faucet Adapter for Bathroom, Kitchen Sink, also use as Cat Fountain and Pet Water Dispenser (Silver)

 If you don't want to spend time and money replacing your existing faucets, you could modify them instead.
 The iTouchless gives you gesture capabilities and uses four AA batteries.